 Floodplain Development Manual: The management of flood liable land

-The Floodplain Development Manual provides guidance to local government in managing flood risk in their communities.
+The NSW Flood Prone Land Policy is set out in the Floodplain Development Manual.
+The Manual provides guidance to local government in managing flood risk in their communities.

 Groundwater contamination